 Fultium D3 contains the active ingredient colecalciferol which is also known as vitamin D3.
 Vitamin D is used by the gut to help with the absorption and processing of calcium and phosphate.
-It does this by helping the small intestine absorb the nutrients, improves the distribution of them from the bones and regulates the amount being excreted by the kidneys.
+These minerals are essential for good bone and tissue health.

 What are the side effects?

 Fultium D3 can cause unwanted side effects.
 One of which is known medically as hypercalcaemia and refers to excess calcium in the blood.
 This can cause symptoms such as sickness, a loss of appetite, stomach ache, constipation, muscle weakness, drowsiness and confusion.